Is work getting you down and you feel like you just can't cope?

 I completed the Institute of Leadership Management (ILM) level 7 certificate in Executive Coaching and Mentoring in May 2010.
 This was shortly after I took voluntary redundancy from my job as a senior manager in the public sector.
 Coaching had helped me a lot in my job.
 I found that, by taking a coaching approach, staff were much happier, felt more in control, and were more innovative and productive.
 I knew that this was an area that I wanted to develop more and have been fortunate in that I now have the opportunity to concentrate on this full time.

-I have coached clients in numerous areas but tend to concentrate on business, career, and work-life balance issues, as well as those affecting young adults.
-I also volunteer for the Careers Development Group where I provide coaching to long term job seekers, helping them to improve their confidence and motivation, their CV's and interview skills.
+I have coached clients in numerous areas but tend to concentrate on business, career, well-being and work-life balance issues, as well as those affecting young adults.
+I also did some volunteer work for the Careers Development Group where I provided coaching to long term job seekers, helping them to improve their confidence and motivation, their CV's and interview skills.
+I currently volunteer providing support to migrants with similar issues.

 I am a Member of the European Mentoring & Coaching Council (EMCC).
 I regularly attend the London Coaching Network which helps me to keep up to date with developments in the coaching world, and to learn from the experience of others